michaelalang/quay-ldap-lab/README.md

 dn: cn=Tiffany Berg,ou=People,dc=example,dc=com
 uid: royjames
 ```
-we did expect that only two records are return but received three so we can limit our matching further
+we did expect that only two records are returned but received three so we can limit our matching further
 ```
 ldapsearch -x -H ldap://ds389-001.ds389-001.svc:10389 \
            -b 'dc=example,dc=com' \